cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

   },
 ```

+### Logging

+When AI readiness healthcheck succeeds a log line is printed to AI logs:
+"Container became ready".
+When AI readiness healthcheck fails a log line is
+printed to AI logs: "Container became not ready".

 ### Open Questions
-* What logging and metrics would be helpful for app devs and operators?
+* What metrics or events would be helpful for app devs and operators?

 This work is ongoing.
 All comments and concerns are welcomed from the community.
 Either add a comment here or reach out in slack in #wg-app-runtime-platform.